jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 * Running my website, writing for my blog, and speaking
 * Interning

-I was able to handle all of this because of my superior time management.
+I could handle all of this because of my superior time management.

 ![Responsibilities during school](/assets/images/posts/edlatimore-busy.png "The busy life of Ed Latimore while doing school.")